jeanfortheweb/memento/packages/snitch/README.md

 ## Installation

-To use Memento with snitch and react, you'll need to install at least (not including react itself):
+To use Memento with Snitch and React, you'll need to install at least:

 ```sh
 yarn install @memento/store @memento/react @memento/snitch immutable